-- No Tox Life deodorant squares are featured in various scents, including desert rose & citrus and Earl Grey.
+- No Tox Life deodorant squares are available in various scents, including desert rose & citrus and Earl Grey.
 “For the unpackaged deodorants, keep it in an airtight container,” the website recommends.

 - Organic Island Deodorant describes its packaging as “100% paperboard, pushup container, which is recyclable, compostable, and biodegradable.”

-- PAPR comes in FSC certified paper packaging.
+- PAPR stick deodorant comes in FSC-certified paper packaging.
 “We pack our healthy deodorants in eco-friendly and easy recyclable cardboard,” product information states.

 - EiR NYC natural fir-fragranced deodorant stick features plastic-free push-up packaging.